natalie-kate/Haunted/README.md

         1. As a frequent visitor, I want to easily identify new content.
         2. As a frequent visitor, I want to sign up to the mailing list so that i'm informed of new content or features.
         3. As a frequent visitor, I want to send stories, pictures or videos to be added to the page.

+   ### Structure
+   I decided that it would make sense to have three pages with different sections on the home/about and evidence page.
+   The content took two distinct groups, that of information (Home/about page) and that of evidence.
+I also believe that on a site that is informational at its core that encouraging users to pursue this possibly new interest through further resources is important.
+As it didn't warrant a page to itself, due to its size, I chose to put this after the video evidence as a few of the resources were to the channels that the videos themselves came from, so i thought this would flow nicely.
+I did however give it its own listing in the navbar due to it being important for users to find and I also think this section will become larger over time and will end up as its own page eventually.
+   Contact form I chose to put on its own page instead of a modal as I wanted a decently sized text area for people to write in and to have a confirmation modal to pop up on successful submission.
+In addition this page will have the sign in portal for paid subscribers in the future.
+   All pages should have a nav menu at the top and a footer at the bottom with the social links as this is what users expect and they will therefore be able to navigate intuitively.
+On small screens the navigation menu will collapse into the burger icon on the right hand side of the screen with the brand name on the left.
+   I decided to include a Home and About menu item even though they are the same page as people expect home and about to be listed.
+If I took away Home people may not be sure how to get back to the beginning from other pages.

    - ### Design